stepchowfun/typical/README.md

 - Decoding rules:
   - The first field recognized by the receiver is used.
   - At least one required or unstable field must be present.

+A simple enumerated type with up to 32 fields (such as `weekday` above) is encoded as a single byte.

 ## Usage